coins-docs/coins-global-api-docs/web-socket-api.md

 `USER_STREAM` | required |           | Managing User Data Stream subscriptions

 * Secure methods require a valid API key to be specified and authenticated.
-  * API keys can be created on the [API Management](https://www.binance.com/en/support/faq/360002502072) page of your Binance account.
+  * API keys can be created on the [API Management](https://www.coins.com/en/support/faq/360002502072) page of your coins account.
   * **Both API key and secret key are sensitive.** Never share them with anyone.
-    If you notice unusual activity in your account, immediately revoke all the keys and contact Binance support.
+    If you notice unusual activity in your account, immediately revoke all the keys and contact coins support.
 * API keys can be configured to allow access only to certain types of secure methods.
   * For example, you can have an API key with `TRADE` permission for trading, while using a separate API key with `USER_DATA` permission to monitor your order status.